Eva Marie: Personal life

-Eva Marie is married to Jonathan Coyle, a fitness coach, model, actor and business co-owner of NEMfashion.
+Eva Marie married Jonathan Coyle, a fitness coach and business co-owner of NEMfashion, in 2014.
+Coyle proposed after a few months of dating as documented in Total Divas.
 Eva Marie describes herself as an avid San Francisco Giants fan.
 She struggled with underage alcohol abuse, which was discussed in an episode of Total Divas.
 She elaborated further in 2018, admitting to having spent three months in jail for several DUIs prior to joining WWE.
 Eva Marie got breast implants when she was 20.
-On January 18, 2015 episode of Total Divas, one of her implants ruptured, causing silicone to leak into her bloodstream; this required surgery and new implants.
+In December 2024, she filed for divorce from Coyle citing "irreconcilable differences".